akarimoon/akarimoon.github.io/_pages/cv.md

 Education
 ======
 * Joined UC Berkeley Summer Sessions, 2019
+* GLP-GEfIL (Global Leadership Program) Alumni (4期生)
-* Senior student at the University of Tokyo, Department of Systems Innovations, (expected 2021)
+* Senior student at Department of Systems Innovations, The University of Tokyo (expected 2021 Mar).
+Supervisor: Dr. K. Demachi.
+* Will be a pursuing master's degree at the Department of Technology Management for Innovation, Graduate School of Engineering, The University of Tokyo (from 2021 Apr).
+Supervisor: Dr. Y. Matsuo.

 Work experience
 ======